 Hiring a local, experienced real estate agent is the best way to reduce stress and ensure that the process goes smoothly.
 If you're a seller worried about paying extra in real estate agent commissions, reach out to us today.
 We can connect you with a Clever Partner Agent who has agreed to offer the same great service to our clients at a fraction of their normal commission.

 If you're a buyer, you're not too worried about that agent commission since the seller usually pays it.
 But how would you like to get Clever Cash Back after closing?
-We send eligible buyers a check for 0.5% of the purchase price on homes over $150,000.
+We send eligible buyers a check for a portion of the purchase price.

 Now that's clever.